 Miroma Bunbilla Program

-For Aboriginal and Torres Strait Islander applicants, the Miroma Bunbilla Program is a compulsory pre-entry pathway to Joint Medical Program held from 30 November to 4 December 2020.
+For Aboriginal and Torres Strait Islander applicants, the Miroma Bunbilla Program is a pre-entry pathway to Joint Medical Program held from 30 November to 4 December 2020.
 Please click here for the Miroma Bunbilla Application form.
 If you are currently studying and/or meet the academic requirements you may be eligible to participate in the Miroma Bunbilla Program.
 Participants are required to attend all scheduled sessions within the 5 day Miroma Bunbilla Program.
 Should you miss any scheduled activity you will not qualify to be considered for entry to the JMP through this pathway.